Holo-seq/Scripts/README.md

 make sure that GTF file, genome index file, small RNA index files, miRNA_preMiRNA_loci.txt file and CountMatureMirna.R file are properly prepared, details see the script and FileFormatDemo.txt.

-bbduk.sh is a sub script of bbmap.
+bbduk.sh is a sub script of BBmap.

 The working directory needs to be the same with the fastq file's.